 On campus and off campus student jobs are available through the Career & Employment Services Center (CESC).
 Work-study positions are part-time jobs available to students who qualify to receive work study funds through the Financial Aid office.
-Other community and regional job opportunities are also posted daily at the CESC and on the WWCC CESC website http://www.wwcc. edu/CMS/index.php?id=3197.
+Other community and regional job opportunities are also posted online.